python/cpython/Doc/extending/newtypes_tutorial.rst

    .tp_flags = Py_TPFLAGS_DEFAULT | Py_TPFLAGS_BASETYPE | Py_TPFLAGS_HAVE_GC,

 That's pretty much it.
-If we had written custom :c:member:`~PyTypeObject.tp_alloc` or :c:member:`~PyTypeObject.tp_free` slots, we'd need to modify them for cyclic garbage collection.
+If we had written custom :c:member:`~PyTypeObject.tp_alloc` or :c:member:`~PyTypeObject.tp_free` handlers, we'd need to modify them for cyclic garbage collection.
 Most extensions will use the versions automatically provided.